Kagami/bnw-meow/README.md

 ```
 set baseurl http://meow.bnw.im
 ```
-Now all links what you get from bot will have correct prefix.
+Now all links that you get from bot will have correct prefix.

 ## Build